 "Part of the stewardship agreement is restoring jobs in rural communities," Bey says.
 "There's a lot of unemployment in Klamath and Lake counties and you have hundreds of thousands of acres of forest in need of restoration work."

 Another advantage of stewardship projects is that earned revenue from timber harvested during restoration thinning is reinvested in other efforts that promote a healthy forest such as prescribed fire, road decommissioning and fish habitat improvements, he says.

 "Stewardship authority is really geared toward restoration," Bey says.
 "We have objectives here beyond board feet."

-Forest Product Volume Figure 4: Forest Product Volume
+Forest Product Volume

+Figure 4: Forest Product Volume

+- The volume of timber sold from eastern Oregon national forests has consistently increased from a low in 2013. - Most timber sold from national forests is sawtimber; it is typically more valuable than smalldiameter timber, which is typically used for posts, poles, chips, and commercial firewood. - Volume under contract reflects timber that has been sold but not yet harvested by the buyer.
+Volume under contract has been increasing since 2011.

-LINDSAY WARNESS Forest Policy Liaison Boise Cascade indsay Warness, a forest policy liaison for Idaho-based wood products company Boise Cascade, wants to see increased timber harvests on eastern Oregon federal forests, and she's forming unlikely alliances to make that happen.
+LINDSAY WARNESS Forest Policy Liaison Boise Cascade

+indsay Warness, a forest policy liaison for Idaho-based wood products company Boise Cascade, wants to see increased timber harvests on eastern Oregon federal forests, and she's forming unlikely alliances to make that happen.

 Warness is involved with collaborative groups that bring together representatives of the forest sector and the conservation community to find consensus on ways to restore the Umatilla, Malheur and Wallowa-Whitman national forests to healthier, more fire-resilient conditions.

-View from the Field Restoration Boosts Timber Volume This includes thinning out the overcrowded forests so they're less prone to large, destructive wildfires.
+View from the Field

+Restoration Boosts Timber Volume

+This includes thinning out the overcrowded forests so they're less prone to large, destructive wildfires.

 Restoration thinning will also contribute to more forest product volume coming out of the region's federal forests, Warness says.
 This would be an especially positive outcome of the collaborative groups' efforts that supports logging and mill jobs in nearby communities, she says.

 "This is the first step to having a sustainable supply of timber products come out of the forest."

 "We're optimistic that this type of planning process will be very successful."
 But collaboration takes patience and a significant time commitment.
-Warness frequently attends collaborative group meetings, goes on field trips to visit sites of Takeaways - The volume of timber sold from eastern Oregon national forests has consistently increased from a low in 2013. - The amount of sold-but yet unharvested-timber has been increasing since 2011.
-Harvest is allowed up to 5 years after a sale. - Most timber sold from national forests is sawtimber.
-It is typically more valuable than smalldiameter timber, which is used for posts, poles, chips, and commercial firewood.

-proposed forest restoration work and helps develop recommendations to the Forest Service for use in its timber harvest planning process.
+Warness frequently attends collaborative group meetings, goes on field trips to visit sites of proposed forest restoration work and helps develop recommendations to the Forest Service for use in its timber harvest planning process.

 "We're optimistic that this type of planning process will be very successful."

 Although finding consensus among collaborative group members with disparate opinions on how to accomplish forest restoration is time-consuming, the effort is worth it, she says.
 Collaborative groups "provide that social license to help the Forest Service to push the bounds of what they're comfortable doing," Warness says.
 "Ultimately, this is the first step to having a sustainable supply of timber products come out of the forest."

+Watershed Projects

-Watershed Projects Figure 5: Watershed Projects
+Figure 5: Watershed Projects

-Takeaways - Changes in forest health and resilience are difficult to see in annual measurements.
-Research is needed to address this challenge and to inform adaptive management. - The data available for restoration outputs suggests a relatively stable level of annual restoration work across these six National Forests. - At present there is no good way to describe project outcomes in terms of improved forest health and resiliency.
+- Changes in forest health and resilience are difficult to see in annual measurements.
+Research is needed to address this challenge and to inform adaptive management. - The data available for restoration outputs suggests a relatively stable level of annual restoration work across these six National Forests. - At present there is not a good way to describe project outcomes in terms of improved forest health and resiliency.

-RYAN HOUSTON Executive Director Upper Deschutes Watershed Council When a forest ecosystem is out of whack, it can have far-reaching effects.
+RYAN HOUSTON Executive Director Upper Deschutes Watershed Council hen a forest ecosystem is out of whack, it can have far-reaching effects.